 Walk-up COVID-19 Testing

-DOH-Lee announces pop-up walk-up testing schedule for November
+DOH-Lee announces pop-up walk-up testing Schedule for September

 - or -

-Fort Myers — The Florida Department of Health in Lee County (DOH-Lee), in partnership with Lee County Government, will be providing free walk-up COVID-19 testing throughout Lee County during the month of November.
-Staff will have 300 tests available at each site for individuals 4-year-old or older.
+Fort Myers, Fla — The Florida Department of Health in Lee County (DOH-Lee), in partnership with Lee County Government, will be providing free walk-up COVID-19 testing throughout Lee County during the month of September.
+Staff will have 300 tests available at each site for anyone 4 years of age or older.

-Testing is scheduled to begin at 9 a.m. and will continue, weather permitting, until 12:30 p.m.
+Testing is scheduled on Tuesdays and Thursdays beginning at 9 a.m. and will continue, weather permitting, until 12:30 p.m.
 Children under 4 will be referred for testing to DOH-Lee.
-There is no fee for the test or vaccines, and no appointment or doctor’s order is necessary.
-No identification is needed.
+There is no fee for the test, and no appointment or doctor’s order is necessary.
 Parking is limited at some sites.
 These are not drive-thru sites; attendees are asked to walk up to the testing area.